jeremySrgt/mini-modern-data-stack/README.md

 ```bash
 ansible-playbook --private-key ../../dev-keypair -i inventories/dev/aws_ec2.yml playbooks/metabase_playbook.yml
 ```
+> It takes about 5-8 minutes to configure Airbyte.
+Metabase should be a bit faster

 > Note that, by default, ansible will look for instance in eu-west-3 region, if you are deploying on another region set the AWS_REGION env in your terminal session,